-The GetN or GetNumber dialog prompts a user for a number, a string or a list entry (in previous versions of Origin only numeric values were possible, hence the name).
-Starting with Origin 8.1, GetNumber will accept both string variables (i.e., string str1$) and string registers (i.e., %A) for string input.
-Previous versions support string registers only.
-GetN currently accepts up to 7 variables in addition to the dialog title.
+The GetN or GetNumber dialog prompts a user for a number, a string, a list entry, or a control selection (in early versions of Origin only numeric values were possible, hence the name).
+Prior to version 8.1, GetNumber supported only string registers (e.g. %A) for string input.
+In Origin 8.1 and later versions, GetNumber accepts both string variables (e.g. string str1$) and string registers.
+GetN currently accepts up to 50 variables in addition to the dialog title.

 // First, declare the variables to be used: